ccleberg/cmc.pub/content/wiki/blogroll.md

 ## Webrings

-Instead of listing my personal favorites, I\'m just going to drop a link to [brisay's webring list](https://brisray.com/web/webring-list.htm), which contains 237 webrings for a total of 7078 websites, as of 2024-03-15.
+Instead of listing my personal favorites, I'm just going to drop a link to [brisay's webring list](https://brisray.com/web/webring-list.htm), which contains 237 webrings for a total of 7078 websites, as of 2024-03-15.

 ## Everything Else